SDSAHOO703/SDSAHOO703/README.md

 I use GitHub in order to store and share some of the cool projects I have worked on, which range from electrification of internal combustion engine-driven vehicles through physics-based models to predicting music genres, bank telemarketing strategies and stock market prices via machine and deep learning models.

 - 💻 I work primarily with MATLAB and Simulink for creating physics-based models but I use Python and R if I have to work on developing data-driven machine and deep learning models.
-- 🏏 I am heavily involved with playing and officiating cricket matches in Finland.
+- 🏏 I am heavily involved with playing and officiating cricket matches in Finland 🇫🇮.
 - 📍 You can find me on [LinkedIn](https://www.linkedin.com/in/subhadyutisahoo/) (*login required in order to even view my profile*).
 - ♂️ Pronouns: he/him 🤠.
 - 🗞️ **Fun fact**: Once upon a time, I have worked as a newspaper delivery boy!